How To Combat Freshers’ Flu Naturally

 Getting plenty of fresh air is also advised, as germs are more likely to spread in warm, closed up rooms.
 Plus, getting outdoors is often a welcome relief from being cooped up all day in class.

 For a more proactive approach though, try using essential oils to support your immune system.
 Tea tree, lemon and cajuput essential oils are great choices to help give the immune system a boost.
 Bergamot essential oil is also a refreshing, uplifting antiseptic that is commonly used as an antiviral agent.
+It is also a useful anti-virus essential oil, so it can be used effectively for both of these therapeutic properties.
 Simply add a few drops of any of these essential oils to a vaporiser or burner before you go to bed.

 Meanwhile, ylang ylang essential oil produces a soothing and calming effect that helps the body to relax and rejuvenate.
 Add eight drops to a warm bath, disperse the droplets by agitating the water, and have a nice long soak in the tub.